The number of varieties in a family which contain a rational point: Algebraic tori, toric varieties and their Brauer groups

 Let $\omega$ be an invariant differential form on $T$.
 By a classical construction (see e.g.~\cite[\S2.1.7]{CLT10}), for each place $v$ of $F$ we obtain a measure (denoted $|\omega|_v$) on $T(F_v)$, which is a Haar measure on $T(F_v)$.
 Let

 where $L(X^*(\Tbar),s)$ is the associated Artin $L$-function.
 The product of the $\mu_v$ converges to yield a Haar measure $\mu$ on $T(\Adele_F)$ (see \cite[\S3.3]{Ono61}).
-This measure is independent of the choice of $\omega$ by the product formula.
+By the product formula, this measure is independent of the choice of $\omega$.
 By the splitting (\ref{eqn:adelic_splitting}) we obtain a Haar measure $\mu^1$ on $T(\Adele_F)^1$, on equipping $X_*(T)_\RR$ with the unique Haar measure such that $X_*(T) \subset X_*(T)_\RR$ has covolume one.
-Ono's works (\cite{Ono61} and \cite{Ono63}) on Tamagawa numbers of algebraic tori imply that with respect to this measure we have
+Ono's works \cite{Ono61, Ono63} imply that

 where